A work-in-progress description of setting up Debian GNU/Linux on a new Dell Precision M3800 (functionally an equivalent model to the Dell XPS 15).

 Anyway, this was a total pain, and it happened just after the first upgrade, but before any real configuration had occurred, so I was half tempted to just start the installation process again from scratch.
 As it happened, it would have taken roughly the same time to resolve.

-I needed to crank up a LiveCD, mount the /boot (/dev/sda1) file system, unpack the initramfs-3.16.0-4.0 to a temporary directory, add files to it, recreate the file, put it back into /boot, then reboot the box from the hard drive ... and it took several iterations to get all the requisite files.
+to a temporary directory, add files to it, recreate the file, put it back into /boot, then reboot the box from the hard drive ... and it took several iterations to get all the requisite files.

-A shortcut (which I thought of after the second iteration) is to use ldd to show library dependencies of cryptsetup.
+A shortcut (which I thought of after the second iteration) is to use ldd to show library dependencies of cryptsetup

 In any case, if by some chance you're here looking for a solution to this particular problem, and you can't be arsed (or you're too committed to your build) to start from scratch, you need these files: